 Tip: Finding Additional Comps

-Inspect these comps carefully before you use them to make sure that they’re actually good comps.
+Inspect these comps carefully before you use them to make sure that they’re good comps.
 Eliminate the houses that are located in other neighborhoods or that are in vastly different condition.
-Use your best judgment on these comps and only add them to your list if they are actually comparable to your house.
+Use your best judgment on these comps, and only add them to your list if they are actually comparable to your house.

 How The Zestimate Compares To The Comps We Pulled Manually